ahmedkacem-afk/currency_exchange/MIGRATIONS.md

 ## Troubleshooting

 If migration fails:
-1. Check the browser console for error messages
+1. Check the console for error messages
+2. Verify that your Supabase credentials in `.env.development` are correct
-2. Verify that the SQL function has proper permissions
+3. Verify that the SQL function has proper permissions
-3. Check if data already exists in the new format
+4. Check if data already exists in the new format

+## Best Practices

+1. Always test migrations on a development database before production
+2. Include both "up" and "down" logic when possible
+3. Use `IF NOT EXISTS` clauses to make migrations idempotent
+4. Add comments explaining the purpose of each migration
+5. Keep migrations focused on a single logical change
+6. Use the enhanced migration runner for all database changes